 Links to free to use Geography resources, covering KS1 and KS2, Elementary grades 1-6, ages 5-11, saving teachers and parents time.

-Glasgow And The River Clyde Video
+Rivers And The Water Cycle Video

 A short demonstration of the water cycle and the journey of a river.
 Includes an explanation of how water is stored in dams, and a look at the processes involved in treating water so it is safe to drink.

 Google Earth Education Interactive

 The Google Earth for Educators Community provides all of the tips and tricks for using Google Earth as a teaching tool.
 On this site, you can view lesson plans for a variety of year levels and subjects, discuss Google Earth teaching tactics with fellow educators, see student-created work and read how other teachers are using Google Earth in the classroom.